Singapore's Role for ASEAN's Portfolio Investment: Introduction

-\item Relative to 2007 the elasticity of debt investment to distance has become more positive in the recent years for ASEAN while it has become more negative for OECD.
-ASEAN excluding Singapore follows a similar trend as OECD.
+\item Regarding debt investment, the elasticity to distance has become less negative in recent years for ASEAN members while it has become more negative for OECD members.
 This is consistent with a dramatic increase in Singapore's debt investment in the US over the past decade (Singapore is far away from New York relative to other investment destinations).
+ASEAN members excluding Singapore follow a similar trend as OECD members.

-\item Relative to 2007 there is no significant change in the elasticity of equity investment to distance in the recent years for both ASEAN and OECD except that it has become positive on a residency basis in the original CPIS data for ASEAN and on a residency basis in the data by \cite{coppola2021redrawing} for OECD in recent years.
-The deviating results are due to different coverage of countries in each data set and suggest that China for ASEAN and tax havens for OECD in recent years have become significant equity investment destinations.
-ASEAN excluding Singapore follows a similar trend as OECD.
+\item Regarding equity investment, the elasticity to distance has not changed much in recent years for both ASEAN and OECD members.
+Different coverage of countries in each data set on the residency basis suggests that China for ASEAN members and tax havens for OECD members have become significant equity investment destinations in recent years.

 \end{enumerate}